jrobii/Assignment1/README.md

 - assis - an array of user id's that are assistants of the group.
 - users - an array of user id's that have access to the group.
 - channels - an array of channel objects that belong to this group.
-> name - name of the channel.
+1. name - name of the channel (within the channels array).
-> users - array of users that can access the channel.
+2. users - array of users that can access the channel (within the channels array).

 ### Front-End
 Data is fetched from the back-end through HTTP Post Requests.
 Data is also sent to the back-end through objects containing the relevant data.